- Septic system plan is complete and is being submitted to the EPA for final approval.

 A great deal of work has been accomplished over the past six months on our building project:

-- A parish work day took place this fall clearing the lawn/treeline on the S. Franklin side of the church property.
+- A parish work day took place fall 2017 clearing the lawn/treeline on the S. Franklin side of the church property.

-- An architect was hired to prepare build-ready plans/blueprints based on our building renderings and has met almost every week with the Building Committee since mid-fall.
+- An architect was hired to prepare build-ready plans/blueprints based on our building renderings and has met almost every week with the Building Committee since mid-fall 2017.

 - Various engineering companies (structural, soil, etc.) have been hired to work with the architect to prepare build-ready plans/blueprints.